Mahmoud-Sharabati/STM32F407VG_INA229A_PowerSence/README.md

    | PB0	| PE2	  |

  ### Use INA229 Driver instruction
 1. Define your INA299_Readings variable to be used to store the INA229 readings.
-The driver uses variable nemed "INA299_Values"
+The driver project uses variable nemed "INA299_Values"

 2. Initialize the INA229 driver using: INA229_Init(SPI_HandleTypeDef * hspi, TIM_HandleTypeDef *htim)